rexarski/climate-plus/README.md

     - **Text**: AXA created a Group-level Responsible Investment Committee (RIC), chaired by the Group Chief Investment Officer, and including representatives from AXA Asset Management entities, representatives of Corporate Responsibility (CR), Risk Management and Group Communication.
     - **Label**: `Goverance b)`
     - **Prediction**: `Goverance b)` ✅

+## Limitation

+- Limited number of training data, especially for TCFD disclosure classification (fewer than 600 samples)
+- For TCFD's task, the model is trained on a dataset without any non-climate related data, which is kind of unrealistic in real-world scenarios.
+  - **Future improvement**: populate the dataset with non-climate related data (resembling the `None` label in `training_data.json`.)

 ## References